Qumulo/docs/administrator-guide/qq-cli/enabling-autocomplete.md

 To ensure that your `argcomplete` configuration works with `qq` CLI command aliases, you must perform additional configuration and add a third-party helper script to your system.

 {% include important.html content="Before you begin, review the source code of the [complete-alias](https://github.com/cykerway/complete-alias/blob/master/complete_alias) helper script.
-Qumulo does not contribute to, maintain, or take responsibility for this script." %}
+Qumulo doesn't contribute to, maintain, or take responsibility for this script." %}

 ### To Enable Autocomplete for qq CLI Command Aliases